Skip to content

 Most of the inflation bill funds went towards enforcement enhancements and operations support, while smaller amounts were carved out for bringing IRS systems into the 21st Century and bolstering taxpayer services.

 Last April shortly after current Commissioner Danny Werfel took the reins, the IRS released its “Strategic Operating Plan” setting initial short- and long-term goals for what it hoped to accomplish with the Inflation Reduction Act funding.
-Since then, multiple recissions have clawed back a total $21.6 billion, leaving the agency with roughly $57.3 billion, according to a Congressional Research Service document summarizing the IRS’ fiscal 2025 appropriation.
+Since then, multiple rescissions have clawed back a total $21.6 billion, leaving the agency with roughly $57.3 billion, according to a Congressional Research Service document summarizing the IRS’ fiscal 2025 appropriation.

 Biden hopes to fully restore the clawed-back amounts.
 For the IRS’ annual budget, though, the funding request for 2025 remains at $12.32 billion, the same as the prior two years.
-An estimate from the Congressional Budget Office forecasted a $20 billion recission would cost $43.6 billion in federal revenues through fiscal year 2034.
+An estimate from the Congressional Budget Office forecasted a $20 billion rescission would cost $43.6 billion in federal revenues through fiscal year 2034.

 “To address these concerns, the IRS proposes in its FY2025 budget request to extend mandatory funding through FY2034 with another $104 billion between FY2024 and FY2034, making total IRS mandatory funding (including rescissions) from FY2022 to FY2034 equal to $162 billion,” wrote CRS Analyst in Public Finance Gary Guenther in the report published April 29.